Skip to main content

 • Menu bar tray — quick access from the macOS status bar without focusing the window.

-• Dock badge — unread question and task counts mirror the web app’s tab badge.
+• Dock badge — unread question and task counts mirror the web app’s tab badge, refreshed by the desktop shell whether or not the main window is open.

 • Native notifications — system notifications when an agent finishes work or asks a question.